 The Victorian Local Government Annual Waste Services Survey also asks local governments about the other council waste services they provide (separately to the main household kerbside garbage, recycling and green organics services) and these include:

-In 2015–16, the cost for local government to provide litter maintenance and street sweeping services was in excess of $91 million (or $15.59 per person) of this, local government spent:
+In 2016–17, the cost for local government to provide litter maintenance and street sweeping services was in excess of $95 million (or $15.05 per person) of this, local government spent.

 Figure 1 shows the breakdown of service cost percentages.

-In 2015–16, 94,373 tonnes of hard waste was collected by local government – 82,607 tonnes was disposed to landfill with the rest recovered for recycling.
-This represents an average diversion rate of 12%.
-On average 50kg of hard waste was collected per household.
+In 2016–17, 103,396 tonnes of hard waste was collected by local government and 83,084 tonnes was disposed to landfill with the rest recovered for recycling.
+This represents an average diversion rate of 20 per cent.
+On average 54kg of hard waste was collected per household.

 Local governments own and / or operate landfills (licensed and unlicensed by EPA) and resource recovery and waste transfer stations across the state (including those that are operated by private contractors for local governments).
 The figures below do not include privately owned sites.

-Approximately, 254 local government owned / operated and transfer stations were operational and 201 of these were maintained in rural townships and small provincial municipalities.
-This reflects the need in rural communities for drop-off facilities and consolidating recyclables and waste.
+Approximately, 249 local government owned / operated and transfer stations were operational and 198 of these were maintained in rural townships and small provincial municipalities.